 - Your dog is dehydrated.
 Dehydration is often the result of strenuous exercise — especially when it’s hot outside.
 Keep fresh water available at all times.
 Remember: dogs should drink approximately one ounce of water per pound every day

 Paying attention to your dog’s gums is an important habit to make — especially if you and your pup lead a particularly active lifestyle.
 Whenever you observe a dry nose, also check the gums.
 If they’re shrimp-colored pink and moist to the touch, it’s a sign of proper hydration.
 If they’re dry, tacky, and pale, your dog is likely dehydrated.

 Gums can also be an indication of other serious medical conditions, including low blood pressure, anemia, and cyanosis.
 Consult with your veterinarian if your dog’s gums turn dark purple or beet red.

 Step 2: Remove Potential Allergens

-The tricky thing about allergies is different dogs have very different sensitivities.
+The tricky thing is allergies can vary for every dog.
+Dogs can have very different sensitivities.
 There are a few key contributors you can remove to see if it makes a difference.
 Plastic is a typical dog allergy that can cause a dry dog nose.
 If your dog has a plastic dish for food or water, switch it out for a stainless steel bowl.